geo-chlee/cplex/README.md

 The procedures are the same as step 1. use this code `pip install docplex`.

+Note: these libraries provided by pip are community edition.

 # Once you have cplex product with unlimited use after installation
 Connect your cplex on your PC into python cplex as the following:
 <br/>